microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/remote-ui.md

    - the text block in the tool window is updated to the new value of `Text` through data binding.

 ![Tool window two-way binding and commands communication](remote-ui-databinding-commands.png "Tool window two-way binding and commands communication")

+## Using command parameters to avoid race conditions

 All the operations that involve communication between Visual Studio and the extension (blue arrows in the diagram) are asynchronous.
 It's important to consider this aspect in the overall design of the extension.